top of page

 Questions for Reflection

-Before we move into our practice, I want to offer some questions to sit with.
-Don't rush to answer them.
+Before we move into our practice, I want to offer some questions for you to sit with.
+Don’t rush to answer them.
 Let them percolate.
 Let them find their way into your quiet moments.

 "We breathe through what we cannot walk around."